 Tips for Investing

-- There are other ways to invest — not only securities.
-If you’re looking to minimize your risk as much as possible, you can explore high-interest savings accounts, CDs, or regular savings accounts.
-Your earnings might be much less compared to securities, but you also get to keep all your money.
+- There are ways to invest outside of securities.
+If you’re looking to minimize your risk as much as possible, you can explore high-interest savings accounts or CDs.
+Your earnings might be less compared to investments , but you also get to keep all your money.

 Photo credit: ©iStock.com/Deagreez, ©iStock.com/SARINYAPINNGAM, ©iStock.com/twinsterphoto